IndianaGeorge/react-state-events/README.md

 ## What is this?
 This is a collection of tools to help you lift React state.
 - LocalStateEvents: a class to publish and subscribe to.
-- ExternalStateEvents: same as above, but communicates through a name without having the original instance (useful with micro-frontends).
+- MessageStateEvents: same as above, but communicates through a name without having the original instance (useful for micro-frontends).
 - useStateEvents: a React hook to publish data and update your component when data arrives.
-- Subscription: a component that will update when data arrives.
+- Subscription: a React component that will update when data arrives.

 ## How is it useful?
 - It allows you to decouple data handling from React components, in a pattern similar to MVC.